ONE SHOT

 Mr. Agoo saluted with a cheeky grin.
 “Relax, boss.
 I’ve got this!”

 The parade began, vibrant and lively.
 Crowds lined the streets, cheering as dancers, musicians, and performers passed by.
 At the front of the procession was Mr. Agoo, spinning around on his bicycle with a large egg bag of chocolate eggs tied securely to his back.
-Everything seemed to be going smoothly—until it wasn’t.
+Everything seemed to be going smoothly until it wasn’t.

 Midway through the show, Mr. Agoo vanished.
 One moment, he was pedaling in front of the team; the next, he was gone.

 Markos’ heart sank.
 “Where is he?!” he shouted, scanning the crowd.
-The rest of the team faltered, unsure of what to do without their lead act.
+The rest of the team faltered, unsure of what to do without their lead actor.
 Markos had no choice but to leave the parade and search for the missing bear.

 After a frantic hunt, Markos spotted a familiar furry figure sitting at a snack bar.
-There was Mr. Agoo, blissfully munching on a massive burger and a mountain of french fries.
+There was Mr. Agoo, blissfully munching on a massive burger and a mountain of French fries.

 “ARE YOU OUT OF YOUR MIND?!”
 Markos roared, storming up to him.